hgonomeg/bansu/README.md

 * `RUST_LOG` - sets the log level
 * `BANSU_PORT` - sets the port to listen on
 * `BANSU_ADDRESS` - sets the address to listen on
 * `BANSU_DOCKER` - enables Docker support and sets the name of the Docker image used for running jobs.
+If this variable is set, the server will refuse to run if the Docker configuration is invalid
 * `BANSU_ACEDRG_TIMEOUT` - specifies timeout for Acedrg (in seconds)

 ### API